JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 plot(x, y, title = "This is Plotted using GR")
 ```

-If you're in VS Code, the first plot command will cause the plot to open in the
+If you're in VS Code or Juno, the first plot command will cause the plot to open in the
 plot pane.
 If you're in the REPL, the plot command will open in a browser window.
 You can always
 open a GUI anyways by using the `gui()` command.